JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *3 hours* completing the menu system
    - not as refined as a final product but the menu navigation and carousel is working

+### 5 Nov 2021

+ - *1.5 hours* transferring common code from shaders to an include file `.cginc`
+   - cannot transfer ray march functions unfortunately because GLSL does not use function pointers as it does not have a stack

+### 7 Nov 2021

+ - *1 hour* implementing rotors to the grab ball
+   - Cannot transform rotors to unity `Transform.Rotate`, so have to rotate the actual arc ball with quaternions
+ - *2 hours* converting swipe rotation to use the global axis for intuitive rotation
+   - Realised I have to swap bxy and bxz or the rotation equation to use the local axes.
+This may have reprocusions for 4D